meabhaykr/Hotel-Bookings-Analysis-Using-Excel/README.md

-## Impressive Hotel Booking Analysis Project in Excel
+## Hotel Booking Analysis Project Using Excel

 This repository showcases a comprehensive hotel booking analysis project completed in Excel.
 The project highlights data analysis, data cleaning, transformation, visualization skills using pivot tables and dashboards.